 Department of History

-Arash Khazeni earned a Ph.D. in history from Yale University and teaches Middle Eastern and North African history at Pomona College.
-His research is focused on the worlds of Islamic Eurasia between the sixteenth and nineteenth centuries.
+Arash Khazeni earned a Ph.D. in history from Yale University and teaches Middle Eastern and world history at Pomona College.
+His research is focused on the imperial and environmental histories of the early modern and colonial Middle East, Central Asia, and South Asia.
 His publications include Sky Blue Stone: The Turquoise Trade in World History (Berkeley: University of California Press, 2014), Tribes and Empire on the Margins of Nineteenth-Century Iran (Seattle: University of Washington Press, 2010), recipient of the Middle East Studies Association Houshang Pourshariati Book Award, and “Across the Black Sands and the Red: Travel Writing, Nature, and the Reclamation of the Eurasian Steppe, circa 1850,” International Journal of Middle East Studies (Cambridge: Cambridge University Press, 2010).
-He is currently working on a history of Indo-Persian encounters in Afghanistan, Central Asia, and Burma during the early nineteenth century.
+He is currently working on a history of Indo-Persian encounters in Afghanistan, Central Asia, and Burma during the late eighteenth and early nineteenth centuries.